 “Class” and “race” are separate pillars of character creation in this edition, and races have level limits in certain classes.
-Humans have level limits in only two classes, the assassin and the druid (because these classes simply have no advancement mechanic available past 15th and 14th levels, respectively); other than this, the sole benefit to being human is the ability to advance without limit.
+Humans have level limits in only two classes, the assassin and the druid (because these classes simply have no advancement mechanic available past 15th and 14th levels, respectively, until UA opens druids up to greater advancement); other than this, the sole benefit to being human is the ability to advance without limit.
 Other races cannot advance beyond given levels, if they can enter a particular class at all.
 Halflings, for example, may be only druids, fighters, and thieves, and while their advancement as thieves is unlimited, they can advance to only fourth level as a fighter and sixth as a druid.

 Admittedly, these level limits are low enough to make a halfling fighter potentially feel that pinch.
 When defending 1e’s and 2e’s rules for level limits, players usually point out that the game didn’t continue long enough to reach those levels anyway.
 If level limits do matter, the demi-human races stop having fun and start over in a party with high-level characters.
 If level limits don’t matter, the advantage to being human never comes up.